tengu-team/layer-sojobo/docs/tengu.md

                "port": "used ports",
                "machine": "machine name"}],
     "relations": [{"interface": "interface-name",
-                   "with": "name of the other application"}] }]
+                   "with": "name of the other application"}],
+    "charm-name": "Name of the charm build",
+    "exposed": "Whether or not the application is publicly accessible", "series": "Ubuntu series of the application"
+  }]
   ```